It’s not always obvious which Uber service you should use when traveling to the airport, carrying luggage, or traveling with a big group.

 - Have a second person in your group download the app and request a second UberX or XL

-- Cancel the ride and request an XL
+- Cancel the ride and order an XL

-There is a cancellation fee: If you cancel 5 or more minutes after you requested the ride, you’ll be charged $5 ($10 for SUV).
-But if you re-request other Ubers and end up taking rides, I think you have a good case to email Uber and ask them to refund the cancellation fee.
+If you re-request other Ubers and end up taking a ride, you have a good case to contact Uber and ask for a refund on the cancellation fee.
 More about Uber’s cancellation fee.

 Never pressure the driver to carry more people than they can fit.
-It’s unsafe, illegal, and it puts the driver in the uncomfortable situation of having to put their foot down and refuse to take extra passengers.
-It’s a confrontation that every driver dreads, yet has to face far too often.
+It’s unsafe, illegal, and it puts the driver in the uncomfortable situation of putting their foot down and refusing to take extra passengers even if it makes the customer unhappy.